 How to Get Urban Farming Grants

 Looking for urban farming grants?
 Read on, I think you’ll like what you’ll read.
-The United States government recently is more and more concern to encourage the production and consumption of local foods.
+The United States government has recently been more and more concerned about encouraging the production and consumption of local foods.
 In a rural area, this is not a serious problem, of course, since there are a lot of spacious lands that can be used as farms.
-However, producing local foods from urban area has invariably been difficult because of the lack of the available lands.
+However, producing local foods from urban areas has invariably been difficult because of the lack of available land.

 One of the ways to get around this problem is by way of urban farming.
-Urban farming is a growingly popular trend among people having life in cities or suburbs areas.
-This kind of farming help the family to eat fresh, healthy local food they produce on their own.
+Urban farming is a growingly popular trend among people having live in cities or suburbs areas.
+This kind of farming helps the family to eat fresh, healthy local food they produce on their own.
 Several techniques may be applied, including verticulture or vertical farming, hydroponics, etc.

 Needless to say, starting this home-based farming requires some amount of money as an initial investment.
 This is the main obstacle for most people wanting to start their own urban garden.
 However, since urban farming is a positive activity there are still a couple of urban farming financial assistance options available.
 Today we are going to talk a bit about them, from grants to loans.